sagemath/sagewiki_to_gh-2022-10-10/faq.md

 There is a website for asking help: http://ask.sagemath.org.

-Sage has two very active email lists: http://groups.google.com/group/sage-devel and http://groups.google.com/group/sage-support.
+Sage has two very active email lists:

+* For developers of sage: http://groups.google.com/group/sage-devel

+* For users of sage: http://groups.google.com/group/sage-support.

 There are also two very active IRC channels: #sage-devel and #sage-support on freenode.